jupyter/notebook/README.md

 To access the main RetroLab tree (file browser):

-1. Help > Launch RetroLab Tree from the menu; or
+1. Help > Launch RetroLab File Browser from the menu; or
 2. Go to the /retro URL path of your Jupyter site

 ## Tour